 Every time you review a medication you empower patients!

-17400 patients taking Medicines used for Asthma were asked how effective they found their medicine.
-Luckily 76% responded very positively about Medicines used for Asthma reporting that they were very / extremely effective, while 17% reported that they felt Medicines used for Asthma was only somewhat effective for them.
-Finally 7% of the patients asked reported that Medicines used for Asthma had only a slight or very little effect for them.
+18879 patients who were using Medicines used for Asthma were asked how effective they found their medicine.
+77% were very positive about Medicines used for Asthma answering that they were very / extremely effective, however 16% felt Medicines used for Asthma was only somewhat effective.
+Unfortunately 7% of the patients asked felt Medicines used for Asthma had only a slight or very little effect for them.

-14722 patients taking Medicines used for Asthma were asked how often they forgot to take their medication?
-80% of those asked said they never or rarely forgot to take their Medicines used for Asthma, although 14% of patients taking Medicines used for Asthma reported that they sometimes forget to take their medication, even forgetting sometimes can have a negative effect on your treatment.
-6% of patients sadly reported that they often or almost all the time forget their medication.
+We asked 16175 patients using Medicines used for Asthma how often they forgot to take their medication?
+81% of reported that they never or rarely forgot to take their medication, while 13% of patients taking Medicines used for Asthma reported sometimes forgetting to take their medication.
+6% of patients sadly often or almost all the time forget to take their medication.
+If you forget your medication, we can recommend using DrugStars to help you remember.

-When we asked 16502 patients to what extent they felt that the benefits of their medicine outweighed its disadvantages a group of 81% of them replied that they felt to a large or even extreme extent that the advantages of taking Medicines used for Asthma outweighed any disadvantages.
-11% of the patients however felt this to a moderate extent leaving 8% who felt this was true to only a small extent or even felt not at all.
+Surveying 17962 patients we asked them to what extent they felt that the benefits of their medicine (in this case Medicines used for Asthma) outweighed its disadvantages.
+A group of 81% replied that they felt to a large or even extreme extent that the advantages of taking their medication outweighed any disadvantages that Medicines used for Asthma may have.
+11% of the patients felt this and a reduced level and reported feeling only a moderate extent.
+At the bottom of the scale were 8% of the patients asked, who felt this was true to only a small extent or even reported a result of not at all.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.